GoogleCloudPlatform/solutions-workshops/grpc-xds/docs/verify-traffic-director-apis-permissions.md

 a GKE cluster and a Traffic Director service mesh in a Google Cloud [project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

-You run commands to verify that billing is setup, the necessary Google Cloud APIs are enabled, and that you have the necessary IAM [permissions](https://cloud.google.com/iam/docs/overview#permissions) and [roles](https://cloud.google.com/iam/docs/overview#roles) to create the
+You run commands to verify that billing is enabled, the necessary Google Cloud APIs are enabled, and that you have the necessary IAM [permissions](https://cloud.google.com/iam/docs/overview#permissions) and [roles](https://cloud.google.com/iam/docs/overview#roles) to create the